mvaganov/CmdLineAsteroids/notes.md

 `voice`
 The default Program.cs will be our entry point.
 This is a basic "Hello World" program.
-I'll be writing everything in my own MrV namespace, I recommend you name your own namespace yourself.
+I'm going to move it to a new folder, to organize my files as I code. src/MrV/LowFiRockBlaster I'll be writing everything in my own MrV namespace, I recommend you name your own namespace after yourself.
 I'll also be using a compact whitespace style, so I can fit as much code on the screen as possible.

 Let's run this code to make sure everything works.
 If your program does not compile and run, stop the video and get it working.